cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 ### Sub-protocols

 The sub-protocols described herein should be implemented in a "non-fungible token transfer bridge" module with access to the NFT asset tracking module and the IBC routing module.

+The `x/nft` module specified in [ADR-043](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-043-nft-module.md) is one such example of the NFT asset tracking module, where the ownership of each NFT should be properly tracked.
+If an NFT is transferred to a recipient by its current owner, the module is expected to record the ownership change by updating the token's new owner to the recipient.

 #### Port & channel setup